What happened in 2009?

 THE MAGNITUDE OF CUTS TO SSI/SSP

-- The SSI/SSP caseload has climbed by nearly 72,000 people since 2007 as more Californians were pushed into poverty by the recession, yet the state spends $1.4 billion less today than it did in 2007, after adjusting for inflation, for a total of just $2.5 billion.
+The SSI/SSP caseload has climbed by over 30,000 people since 2007 as more Californians were pushed into poverty by the recession, yet the state spends $1.6 billion (about 40%) less today than it did in 2007, after adjusting for inflation, for a total of just $2.6 billion.

 CUTS PUSHED 1 MILLION PEOPLE INTO POVERTY